The “Grateful To Be Here” Generation Has Some Apologizing To Do

 And, finally: Never go to HR, especially for serious issues.
 Leave.
 Brush it off.
 Let their mistreatment of you fuel your rage.
 Work hard to climb the ladder, so you eventually get your own chance to derail your tormentors in the future.

-It was the first time that I realized there were a set of unspoken rules within media.
-I was grateful to her for this education, though, at the time, I didn’t realize she’d offered to me as a way to help her as much as to help me.
+It was the first time that I realized there was a set of unspoken rules within media.
+I was grateful to her for this education, though, at the time, I didn’t realize she’d offered to help me as a way to help herself.
 During happy hour drinks later that summer, she’d ask random men at bars which one of us they’d rather fuck — “She’s a BABY, you creep!” she’d cackle as I’d shrink — knowing I wouldn’t tell a soul.
 Still, though, she was right, I assured myself.
 She should not be a mentor, and I should never go to HR.
 Knowing these things, and enduring these horrible experiences with her made me feel tougher, savvier, and more worthy of competitive workplaces.
 I felt lucky to be learning this lesson early.

 Like many other older millennials who graduated during the recession of ’08, who came from families with neither connections nor trust funds, and who did not look like the cast of The Hills, I was just happy to be there.
-I might have only been paid $12 a day (subway fair, plus lunch they said) to intern at the glossy magazine during the daytime, so I could split a $2 falafel with a roommate at night, in an apartment in which six girls slept in two bedrooms — but I was glad for the opportunity.
+I might have only been paid $12 a day (subway fare, plus lunch they said) to intern at the glossy magazine during the daytime, so I could split a $2 falafel with a roommate at night, in an apartment in which six girls slept in two bedrooms — but I was glad for the opportunity.
 At one magazine internship, I was assigned to catfish powerful people in media so I could collect gossip for posts, but, instead of dwelling on how their lackeys harassed me in comments and tweets, I was just thrilled to be learning how to report under pressure.
 I might have been groped by senior leadership, had my first drafts passed around the newsroom for ridicule, and watched as my co-interns developed gruesome eating disorders and drug habits from the pressure to fit in, but I figured these hardships were part of the job.
 I was so grateful to be there — for the chance, the experience, the education.

 Advertisement